chaoss/community/governance/governance.md

 * Maintainers (optional)
 * Liaisons (optional)

+The full [list of Working Groups](https://chaoss.community/kb/working-groups/) can be found on the CHAOSS website.

 ### Metrics Working Groups

-These working groups are responsible for developing and maintaining metrics definitions and metrics models. **Link to external document that lists specific working groups.**
+These working groups are responsible for developing and maintaining metrics definitions and metrics models.

 ### Context Working Groups

 Context WGs are groups of people who share similar contexts related to open source project health.
-Context WGs are responsible for helping put CHAOSS metrics, metrics models, and software into practice in meaningful ways across varied contexts.  **Link to external document that lists specific working groups.**
+Context WGs are responsible for helping put CHAOSS metrics, metrics models, and software into practice in meaningful ways across varied contexts.

 ### Operations Working Groups

 The Operations Working Groups are supporting the metrics discussions and are responsible for various activities and operations for the CHAOSS project.
 In general, some of these are less formal than the other types of Working Groups.
-They may or may not have meetings and may not always be active (e.g., CHAOSScon). **Link to external document that lists specific working groups.**
+They may or may not have meetings and may not always be active (e.g., CHAOSScon).

 ## Chapters

 Chapters are geographically-based groups who drive awareness and activities for the CHAOSS project within their region.
 This could include events, translation, and other activities.
 Whenever possible, Chapters are expected to collaborate within our Working Groups on activities that are ongoing within the CHAOSS project; for example, development of new metrics would be done within the appropriate Metrics WG.

 Each chapter will have at least one Lead (Leadership role) who is responsible for coordinating activities for their region and recruiting other participants for their chapter.
 These chapter leads are staffed positions.

+The current [list of Chapters](https://chaoss.community/kb/local-chapters/) can be found on the CHAOSS website.

 ## Software Subprojects